Skip to main content

 Dean's Advisory Council

-Below are the ever-dedicated Dean's Advisory Council members.
-The advisory council provides support and advisement to the Dean regarding the growth and development of the Honors College.
-Particular attention is paid to developing the Honors College as a standout community and industry partner.
+The advisory council provides support and advisement to the dean regarding the growth and development of the John Martinson Honors College.

 Anthony Denhart